lacs-ufpa/free-mtrix/README.md

 # Free-mtrix

+**Abstract**

-Free-mtrix is a software for scientists of fields like Behavioral Sociology and Behavioral Analysis.
+Free-mtrix is free software (GPL3) for scientists of fields like Behavioral Sociology and Behavioral Analysis.
 You can design and present social behavior experiments that uses choice-based tasks similiar to the ones created by Wiggins (1969), Vichi (2004) and Vichi, Andery & Glenn (2009).
-Participants can choose elements of a matrix (for instance, a row, a column or a cell) and the scientist can build social consequences (for example, messages, points and questions) for their choices.
+Participants can choose elements of a matrix (e.g., a row) and the scientist can determine how individual and social consequences will be presented (e.g., which messages, how many points and reasoning questions).

+**References**

 Vichi, C. (2004).
 Igualdade ou desigualdade em pequeno grupo: Um análogo experimental de manipulação de uma prática cultural.
 Dissertação de Mestrado.
 São Paulo: Pontifícia Universidade Católica de São Paulo.